awsdocs/aws-cpp-developer-guide/doc_source/examples-iam-account-aliases.rst

 ###########################

 .. meta::
-   :description: How to set, get, and delete a policy for an Amazon S3 bucket.
+   :description: How to manage IAM account aliases.
-   :keywords: AWS for C++ SDK code examples, bucket policies
+   :keywords: iam

 If you want the URL for your sign-in page to contain your company name or other friendly identifier instead of your AWS account ID, you can create an alias for your AWS account.